8BitMixtape/8BitStepSequencer/README.md

 # To Do
 * DONE - fix that timing issues
-* sustain? for the CV output
+* sustain/steplength for the CV output
 * make a board - prototype
 * put in tape